Finarfin32/tasks/README.md

 # Training Field

 This is not strictly a specific project.
-It is a training ground for performing various small tasks that I came up with myself or that Emilia Zamorowska ([Emilia](https://github.com/EmiliaZamorowska)) came up with.
+It is a training ground for performing various small tasks that I came up with myself or that Emilia Zamorowska (Mid full stack developer[Emilia](https://github.com/EmiliaZamorowska)) came up with.
 The tasks were diverse, ranging from creating simple grid layouts to connecting to APIs (typical TODO project).
 I also utilized React Hooks, Material UI, and many other tools.
 Additionally, I learned how to use the tool called Trello and gained experience working in a more organized manner.

 ## Demo